-Data Preparation The crossfold module provides functions for splitting data for cross-validation.
-It supports rating-based, user-based, and item-based splitting strategies, with configurable data holdout settings.

-Algorithm APIs The algorithms module defines Python interfaces for training models, generating predictions, and generating recommendations.
+- Data Preparation The crossfold module provides functions to split data for cross-validation.
+It supports rating-based, user-based, and item-based splitting strategies, with configurable data holdout settings. - Algorithm APIs The algorithms module defines Python interfaces for training models, generating predictions, and generating recommendations.
 These interfaces are minimal, defined in terms of Pandas data structures, and can be readily implemented on top of any desired machine learning toolkit such as Scikit-Learn or Pandas.
+The algorithm API is based on the patterns used by Scikit-Learn [Buitinck et al., 2013], where a fit method estimates model parameters (trains the model) in-place.
+This makes the API familiar to users with experience using other packages in the SciKit ecosystem.

-Evaluation Metrics The metrics package provides classical top-N and prediction accuracy metrics.
+- Evaluation Metrics The metrics package provides classical top-N and prediction accuracy metrics.
 Metrics are functions that operate directly over Pandas series objects, and thus can be applied to any data of an appropriate shape.
 There is therefore no limit to how the user reprocesses recommendations and predictions before computing metrics.

-Classical CF Algorithms LKPY provides implementations of nonpersonalized, k-NN, and biased matrix factorization collaborative filters.
+The topn package also provides a RecListAnalysis class to facilitate evaluation of top-N recommendation lists, merging test data with recommendations and accounting for unrecommended items. - Classical CF Algorithms LKPY provides implementations of nonpersonalized, k-NN, and several matrix factorization collaborative filters.
 We expect to expand the set of algorithms provided, but being a source of algorithms is not LKPY's primary objective.
 These algorithms are provided in part to give LensKit users a migration path to LKPY that keeps the algorithms as consistent as possible; LKPY's algorithm implementations are based on LensKit's and should generally be the same.
 They are less configurable, however, selecting configuration options such as item-item similarity functions that we have found to work well across a range of data sets.
-We use Cython to accelerate inner algorithm computations when NumPy, SciPy, or Pandas operations are inadequate.

-Batch Utilities To ease writing evaluation scripts, LKPY provides utility functions for computing predictions or recommendations for many users in batch.
+We use Numba to accelerate inner algorithm computations when NumPy, SciPy, or Pandas operations are inadequate. - API Bridges LKPY provides implementations of its algorithm APIs using Implicit2 (Implicit ALS and BPR with GPU acceleration) and HPFREC3 (providing Hierarchical Poisson Factorization [Gopalan et al., 2013]). - Batch Utilities To ease writing evaluation scripts, LKPY provides utility functions for computing predictions or recommendations for many users in batch, and for evaluating multiple algorithms on multiple data sets.
+These batch routines are capable of running directly, but can also save experiment descriptions to disk to enable large experiments to be parallelized through external systems such as SLURM's job arrays.